 From the General Board of Higher Education and Ministry of the United Methodist Church, Division of Ordained Ministry

-The registration fee for an online class is due upon submission of the registration form.
+The registration fee for an online class is due on the date stated in the email requesting payment after all approvals to take the course are received.
 It is nonrefundable and nontransferable toward any other class.
-A student will not receive a password to log into a class until General Board of Higher Education and Ministry (GBHEM) has received the registration fee and registration form with the required signatures of annual conference officials.
+A student will not receive a link to log into a class until the General Board of Higher Education and Ministry (GBHEM) has received the registration form with the required approvals of annual conference officials and the registration fee.

-A student may drop / withdraw from a class by notifying the instructor via e-mail within 30 days of the class start date.
-The student must copy the GBHEM Course of Study Registrar (firstname.lastname@example.org) on the e-mail request to the instructor.
+A student may drop / withdraw from a class by notifying the instructor via email within 30 days of the class start date.
+The student must copy the GBHEM Course of Study Office (firstname.lastname@example.org) on the email request to the instructor.

 If the student follows these steps, their official Course of Study Transcript will indicate Withdrawal (W) from the class.
-The instructor will confirm the withdrawal via e-mail to the student and the Course of Study Registrar for GBHEM approval.
+The GBHEM COS Office will confirm approval of the withdrawal via email to the student and the instructor.
 The student will not receive a tuition or registration refund or credit.
 If the student fails to complete the class work by the end of the class and has not requested to withdraw, they will receive a failing grade (F) for the class.

 Administrative Withdrawal from a Class

 On rare occasions, such as when the student or close family member experiences a health crisis, GBHEM will consider allowing an administrative withdrawal from a class.
 Students must request such prior to the end of a 10-week class.
-The student must make the request of the instructor by e-mail (copying the Course of Study Registrar at email@example.com), stating the reason for the request.
-If the instructor and GBHEM agree to the administrative withdrawal, they will inform the student via e-mail.
-If GBHEM has agreed to the administrative withdrawal, the student may, upon request, receive a 50 percent tuition credit toward his / her next GBHEM online Course of Study class.
-This credit expires after 12 months.
+The student must make the request of the instructor by email (copying the Course of Study Office at email@example.com), stating the reason for the request.
+If the instructor and GBHEM agree to the administrative withdrawal, they will inform the student via email.

-Please note that the same class from which the student withdrew may not be offered again within 12 months.
-Further, textbooks or assignments may change even if the same class is offered within the 12-month period.
+Please note that the course from which the student withdrew may not be offered again within 12 months.
+Further, textbooks or assignments may change even if the same course is offered within the 12-month period.

 Attendance and Participation

-The term of an online GBHEM Course of Study class is ten weeks.
-The student must log onto the class and submit at least one completed assignment within two weeks of the start date of the class.
-If the student does not submit the first assignment within two weeks of the start date of the class, the student will be dropped from the class automatically and receive a failing grade (F).
+The term of an online GBHEM Course of Study course is ten weeks.
+The student must log into the course and submit at least one completed course assignment within two weeks of the start date of the term.
+If the student does not submit the first assignment within two weeks of the start date of the term, the student will be dropped from the course automatically and receive a failing grade (F).

 Students are expected to participate in the discussion forums.
 Students who do not participate in the discussion forums will not receive a passing grade.
-The purpose of the forums is to support the growth in perspective on issues and ideas pertinent to the student’s own academic and / or spiritual growth and development.
-Forums are not opinion chats but are guided discussions on pertinent topics and ideas related to the class.
-Directions for the forums are given within the class assignments.
+The purpose of the forums is to support the growth in perspective on issues and ideas pertinent to the student’s own academic and spiritual growth and development.
+Forums are not opinion chats but are guided discussions on pertinent topics and ideas related to the course.
+Directions for the forums are given within the course assignments.

 No Future Online Course Enrollment Policy

-Rationale: Failing a course, not completing a course, or withdrawing from a course(s) three times supports that a student needs to take the COS or ACOS course in a face-to-face format.
-Because this format provides the student with direct access to the instructor as well as more built-in time management strategies, there are specifically scheduled class meetings.
-Please consult the GBHEM website for a complete listing of Schools offering COS Courses.
+Rationale: Failing a course, not completing a course, or withdrawing from a course(s) three times indicates that a student needs to take the COS or ACOS course in a face-to-face format which provides the student with direct access to the instructor as well as more built-in time management strategies, and specifically scheduled class meetings.
+Please consult the GBHEM website for a complete listing of schools offering COS/ACOS courses.

-Students who find that their password stops working should contact the Course of Study Registrar at firstname.lastname@example.org as quickly as possible.
+If you need additional help logging in, contact the Course of Study Office at email@example.com as quickly as possible.

 Deadlines and Pacing

 Students should schedule their time carefully.
-Those who fall behind more than two weeks in their assignments will have difficulty completing the class with a passing grade.
-Note: Some annual conferences will not reimburse the student’s tuition if the student does not receive a passing grade (a C or better from most conferences).
+Those who fall more than two weeks behind will have difficulty completing the course with a passing grade.
+Note: Some annual conferences will not reimburse the student’s tuition if the student does not receive a passing grade (a C or better in most conferences).

-The grading scale is A, B, C, D, and F. Ungraded notations include Incompletes (a temporary grade), Withdrawals, and Administrative Withdrawal.
+The grading scale for COS/ACOS courses is A, B, C, D, and F. Ungraded notations include Withdrawal (W) and Administrative Withdrawal (AW).

-Students seeking an extension for submitting assignments must request it of the instructor and GBHEM before the class end date.
-This request must be made via e-mail to the instructor, copied to the Course of Study Registrar (email@example.com).
+Students seeking an extension for submitting assignments must request it of the instructor and GBHEM before the course end date.
+This request must be made via email to the instructor, copied to the Course of Study Office (firstname.lastname@example.org).
 The request must cite an acceptable reason to grant the extension.
-If the instructor and GBHEM approve the extension, the student’s transcript will indicate a temporary Incomplete for the class.

 Submission of Final Course Assignments, Access to Grades, and Completion of the Course Evaluation